Poor ol’ Jimmy sits alone in the moonlight

 While Sinatra and Riddle had already reinvented contemporary music by creating a sound that was inimitable, their customary big band sound would not be the musical centerpiece for this particular record.
 At Sinatra’s request, classical maestro Felix Slatkin, a significant talent as well, brought with him a gaggle of orchestral musicians with him to the studio.
 As he had done years earlier with his first celebrated producer at Columbia, Alex Stordahl, Frank would be the main instrument backed by a minimalist orchestra that would play off the singer’s voice.
 Over the next eleven days, the collected ensemble repeatedly heard two phrases directed at them from Sinatra himself: follow me and less is more.
 In recalling the celebrated sessions that encompassed Only the Lonely, jazz guitarist Al Viola recalled, “Classical musicians don’t normally riff, but for Sinatra, they did, and it worked.
 They played off each other like it was the most natural thing in the world for them to do.”

-In a canon of 14 torch songs that comprise Frank Sinatra Sings For Only the Lonely, an astonishing eight undisputed masterworks provide the crux for the album.
-The title track, written by longstanding Sinatra pals Sammy Cahn and Jimmy Van Heusen, serves as the quintessential splash-in-the-face that promptly triggers emotive anguish.
+In a canon of 12 torch songs that comprise Frank Sinatra Sings For Only the Lonely, an astonishing eight undisputed masterworks provide the crux for the album.
+The title track, written by Rat Pack pals Sammy Cahn and Jimmy Van Heusen, serves as the quintessential splash-in-the-face that promptly triggers emotive anguish.
 Even at a casual listen, it is the fidelity one hears that makes this opening salvo so powerful.
 Part of that comes from Sinatra’s peerless facility for phrasing – his ability to seamlessly articulate each word and expression.

-The second ballad on the album, “Angel Eyes,” is so fastidiously arranged by the brilliant Nelson Riddle that Sinatra’s voice serves primarily as the lead instrument here.
-Because both arranger/producer and singer were notable collaborators, teamwork lay at their heart of their musicianship.
+The second ballad on the album, “Angel Eyes,” is so fastidiously arranged by Nelson Riddle that Sinatra’s voice serves primarily as the lead instrument here.
+Because both arranger/producer and singer were notable collaborators, teamwork lay at the heart of their musicianship.
 As Sinatra and Riddle inevitably seemed to do whenever they worked together, their considerable egos were pushed aside, and “the song became the thing.”
 Thus, “Angel Eyes” is nothing less than a three-minute narrative that tells a profoundly heartrending tale.
 “Sinatra’s ability to tell a story had consistently gotten sharper as the voice grew deeper and the textures surrounding it richer,” claims musicologist Will Friedwald.
-Certainly, when Frank was a young pop star in the ‘40’s with a vibrant tenor, his voice was the equivalent of a new spring day.
-On “Angel Eyes, however, Sinatra, now 43-years old, sounds like finely crafted wine whose “chops” have been fermenting in a keg for years.
-He is not some young pup who is aching; Sinatra’s been around the block more than a few times, so the heartbreaking is even more palpable.
+Riddle made damned sure that he gave the vocalist room to maneuver throughout the song.
+Sinatra then played off the instrumentation faultlessly.
+Finally, there was this: When Frank was a young pop star in the ’40s with a vibrant tenor, his voice was the equivalent of a new spring day.
+On “Angel Eyes, Sinatra, now 43-years old, sounds like finely crafted wine whose “chops” have been fermenting in a keg for years.
+He is not some young pup who is aching; Sinatra’s been around the block more than a few times, so the heartbreak here is even more palpable.

 Bob Haggart’s and Johnny Burke’s beloved American Songbook classic, “What’s New” is given an entirely new interpretation by Sinatra in the album’s fabled third song.
 Previously, the standard had been interpreted by scores of singers in a condescendingly melodramatic way.
 The effect was comparable to leaving a cake in the oven 10-minutes too long.
 In contrast, Sinatra’s version is both understated and coy, making it even more wrenching.
 Linda Ronstadt, who recorded “What’s New” with Nelson Riddle 25-years later, said that she “tiptoed” around ballad at first before agreeing to record it.
 She freely admitted to Larry King in a celebrated 2003 interview, “How can you top Sinatra?”
 The orchestration as charted by Riddle is evocatively restrained.
 To add to the gloom, trombonist Ray Sims plays off Sinatra’s voice like a mournful wail in pea-soup fog.
 It is one of those numbers that stays with you well after the song is over.